vAlmaraz/mvp-android/README.md

 It is based on [Konstantin Mikheev](https://github.com/konmik/konmik.github.io/wiki/Introduction-to-Model-View-Presenter-on-Android) and presentation layer of Clean Architecture example by [Fernando Cejas](https://github.com/android10/Android-CleanArchitecture) examples.
 It also follows my own [code style guide](https://github.com/vAlmaraz/code-style).

+**NOTE**: If you want to compile and run this project, you need to get an api key from [OpenWeatherMap](http://openweathermap.org/api).
+Sign up and get your api key.
+Then, change it in [Environment class](app/src/main/java/com/valmaraz/mvp/Environment.java).

 ## First steps: avoiding massive Activities/Fragments